Jul 10, 2022

 India in general possesses some macro-level trends that lend themselves to ed-tech growth

 Most notable of these trends is a rapidly growing 1.4B population with 600M people under 25, and consumers that spend on education regardless of socioeconomic background.
-There was a total of $135B spent on all kinds of education, across the public and private sectors
+There was a total of $135B spent on all kinds of education, across the public and private sector.

 However, when you think of “private school” what immediately comes to mind?